Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ## Use get_variable to Create/Obtain Model Parameters Object

 We can use [oneflow.get_variable](https://oneflow.readthedocs.io/en/master/oneflow.html#oneflow.get_variable) to create or obtain an object and this object can be used to interact with information in global job functions.
-When we call the interfaces of `OneFlow.CheckPoint`, this object will also be stored automatically or recovered from storage devices.
+When we call the interfaces of `oneflow.get_all_variables` and `oneflow.load_variables`, we can get or update the value of the object created by `get_variable`.

 Because of this feature, the object created by `get_variable` is used to store model parameters.
 In fact, there are many high level interface in OneFlow (like `oneflow.layers.conv2d`) use `get_variable` internally to create model parameters internally.

-### Process of get_variable Create/Obtain Object
+### Process

 The `get_variable`  requires a specified `name` as the identity of the created object.